- I am a certified Simply Music Piano® teacher, engaging beginning students ages 7 to 87, in creative and fun piano lessons.

 - All lessons are currently being held online.
 Online lessons offer the same personalized, interactive and creative lesson structure as in-person lessons.
 All you need to get started is a piano or keyboard, device with a camera – laptop (preferred), tablet or smart-phone – and a stable, high-speed internet connection.

-- In addition to the online classes, optional in-person workshops are also offered every other month, where students gather at the studio for a variety of activities, including music learning games, skill development and technique, playing duets, composition and improvisation projects and more!
+- In addition to the online classes, optional in-person workshops are also offered on a regular basis, where students gather at the studio for a variety of activities, including music learning games, skill development and technique, playing duets, composition and improvisation projects and more!
 This adds to the weekly online class experience and offers a more social way to dig deeper into different skills and concepts.

 - Students explore a variety of musical styles: classical, contemporary, gospel, jazz and blues as well as accompaniment style playing (lead sheets or chord charts).
 Fun and simple composition and improvisation projects enhance the learner’s creativity.